lightning/bolts/02-peer-protocol.md

 * `commitment_signed`: acknowledged by `revoke_and_ack`.
 * `revoke_and_ack`: acknowledged by `commitment_signed` or `closing_signed`
 * `shutdown`: acknowledged by `closing_signed`.

-The last `closing_signed` (if any) must always be retransmitted, as there is no explicit acknowledgment.

 Before retransmitting `commitment_signed`, the node MUST send appropriate `update_` messages (the other node will have forgotten